 Guadaloupe… Honestly, I had no idea what to expect.
 This French DOM (overseas department) was a real surprise for me.
-It’s a popular destination for French and foreign holiday makers: resorts, zouk music, p’tit ponch, beaches.
-What I didn’t realize is that it’s also a densely populated island, with a busy urban center in Pointe à Pitre, traffic jams, and most French commerces and conveniences, from banks to supermarkets, bakeries to cafes.
+It’s a popular destination for French and foreign holiday makers: resorts, zouk music, p’tit punch, beaches.
+What I didn’t realize is that it’s also a densely populated island, with a busy urban center in Pointe à Pitre, traffic jams, and all the French commerces and conveniences, from banks to supermarkets, bakeries to cafes.
 It’s like Little France, with an Island theme.
 Everyone speaks French, in addition to Creole, and there’s a great mix of locals and Europeans.
-The prices are equivalent of those in France
+The prices are equivalent to those in France.

 We arrived in the Bas du Fort marina at about 3am, after what seemed like an endless night approach.
 After more than 2 weeks at sea, the smell of land was delightful from miles off: Leather, tobacco, manure and soil.
 My olfactory senses were getting their fill.
-Thanks to the Navionics vectoral chart app on his smartphone Peter guided us in and we tied up at the fuel platform.
+Thanks to the Navionics vectoral chart app on his smartphone, Peter guided us into the marina, and we tied up at the fuel platform.
 He cut the motor, and everything stopped.
 The stillness, the silence, was incredible.
 An end to the relentless movement of the past 16 days.
 The achievement of the crossing that ends with an actual destination.
 No more sound of the wind in the sails.
 No more pulling, rocking and tugging.
-Even the water was as still as a mill pond.
+The water was completely still.
 I made the bed, crawled in, and fell sound asleep.
-Peter probably slept a couple of hours, but he was up long before me, expecting to be turned off the fuel station and mentally preparing for whatever had to be done next.
-Skippering Opsimath is a tremendous weight on his shoulders, and I think he’d been running on adrenaline and will-power since he left Madeira mid-October.
+Peter must have slept a couple of hours, but was up long before me, expecting to be tossed off the fuel station and preparing for the next step.
+Skippering Opsimath is a huge weight on his shoulders.
+I think he’d been running on adrenaline and will-power since he left Madeira mid-October.
 As I write this, 9 days after our arrival in Guadaloupe, I think he is only now beginning to relax and get back to some sort of normal state (and putting some much-needed weight back on).

-In need of a real break, we decided to rent a car and get an Airbnb.
-We found a place in Grande terre, and picked up a car at the marina for just 25/day.
+In need of a real break, we rented a car and got an Airbnb.
+We found a place in Grande terre, and hired a car at the marina for just 25/day.
 On the way, we stopped by the mega Carrefour Millenis hypermarket to start re-provisioning a little.
-It had just about everything we can get back in France, with local products to boot.
-A mind-bender after Cap Vert and 15 days at sea!
-The traffic in Pointe à Pitre hit us like a ton of bricks: there are so many cars in this heavily urbanized town and its suburbs that the jams are unavoidable and numerous.
-The fact that the traffic lights seem to be permanently out of order probably doesn’t help!
+It had everything we can get back in France, with local products to boot.
+A mind-bender after the slim pickings in Cap Vert and 15 days at sea!
+The traffic in Pointe à Pitre hit us like a ton of bricks: there are so many cars in this heavily urbanized city and its suburbs, that the jams are unavoidable.
+The fact that the traffic lights seem to be permanently out of order certainly doesn’t help!

 Peter had lost a lot of weight, some of my photos from this period scared me a little!
 He’s regained a little since, has a healthy appetite and loves my cooking

 Our little airbnb was a rustic log “cabin” near a little village called Vieux Bourg.
 Cute, but limited in comfort, we stayed a couple of nights.
-We visited the plage des Lamantins, which is “the only forested beach in the world” (must verify this tale, photos below).
-But we’d only just began to recover, so we decided to look for a other Airbnb in Basse Terre.
+We visited the plage des Lamantins, which is “the only forested beach in the world” (must verify this tale, photo above).
+But we’d only just began to recover, so we looked for another Airbnb in Basse Terre.

 On the way to Basse Terre, which is the mountainous part of the island, we stopped at a beautiful beachfront restaurant called La Terrasse at Bois de plage Jolan run by Stéphane and Edwige.
 Great food (but sort of fusion food, more international/healthy fare).
 The beach was stunning, with a lagoon protected by a coral reef.